-With the current oil price around \$42/barrel, you perceive plenty of potential on the upside.
+With the current oil price around \$54/barrel, you perceive plenty of potential on the upside.
 At the same time, you are well aware that you are dealing with a market which has exhibited plenty of volatility for an extended period.
 With this in mind, you resolve to take a long position (going long means you are buying, and therefore want the market to rise) and are happy to pay a few extra points of spread in return for the added safety a guaranteed stop will afford you.

 Navigating to the Crude section, you are offered several Crude Oil contracts to deal on.
 You could choose to deal on Brent Crude (a bet that settles against a futures contract that trades in the UK), but you have been following the price of US Light Crude Oil and so, naturally, it makes more sense to bet on this contract.
-You decide to deal on the 'MAY-16' contract.
+You decide to deal on the 'MAR-17' contract.

-2 Clicking on the green button (or on the market name) opens a deal ticket.

-Ticking the 'guaranteed stop' box means that the bet will have limited risk protection and that the Stop you place on the position will be guaranteed.
+2 Clicking on the market name opens a chart and deal ticket.
+Selecting 'guaranteed' in the stop drop-down means that the bet will have limited risk protection and that the Stop you place on the position will be guaranteed.